1. Design Before You Implement

 In the meantime, let your mind wander and leave enough time and energy for it to create magic.

-For example, you may challenge yourself to finish all your daily work in six hours.
-Make it a big deal – like if you succeed, you’ll finally let yourself binge watch the new season of that show you have been dying to watch; and, if not, you will swear not to check Instagram anymore that day.
+For example, challenge yourself to complete your daily tasks in six hours.
+Make it a big deal!
+Reward yourself with a night of binge watching of the new season of that TV show you really like, and if you don’t reach the goal, don’t check your Instagram for 24 hours.

 Coding is the craftsmanship of our millennia, so it should be obvious for all developers that using the tools you know well and which suit the job is a prerequisite for effective work.
-As one guy on Quora said:
+As someone on Quora said:

 “Know your editor like the back of your hand.
 Don’t reinvent the wheel.
 Know all of the libraries available in the language(s) of your choice and how to use them.
 Force yourself to write an example with each library and keep those examples handy so you can review them whenever needed.
 Once you’re familiar enough with a library, a) you’re more likely to remember to use it when the opportunity strikes and b) you’re more likely to know how to use it and, therefore, resist the temptation to spin your own.”